microsoft/dstoolkit-devcontainers/README.md

 # Dev Containers for ML feasibility study with VS Code

-A machine learning and data science project template that makes it easy to work with multiple Docker based [Dev Containers](<https://code.visualstudio.com/docs/devcontainers/containers>) in the same repository.
-The template also makes it easy to transition projects to the cloud and production by including automated code quality checks, CI pipeline templates and a sample for running on Azure Machine Learning.
+A machine learning and data science project template that makes it easy to work with multiple Docker based [VSCode Dev Containers](<https://code.visualstudio.com/docs/devcontainers/containers>) in the same repository.
+The template also makes it easy to transition projects to the cloud and production by including automated code quality checks, pytest configuration, CI pipeline templates and a sample for running on Azure Machine Learning.

 ## Contents